RetrofitEuropeGroup/BuildingSimilarityIndex/README.md

 ## Prerequisites

 - python==3.11
+- A API key for the BAG.
+If you don't have one, you can [apply](https://www.kadaster.nl/zakelijk/producten/adressen-en-gebouwen/bag-api-individuele-bevragingen) for it free of charge

 ## Usage
 All modules can be used individually but are combined in BuildingSimilarity.
 Go to the demo directory for an example of how to use the module.